MadAppGang/update_by_path/README.md

 ## API

-It accepts eihter 2, or 3 arguments.
+It accepts either 2, or 3 arguments.
 ```javascript
 update(object, 'deep.path.to.prop', valueToInsert);